-Previously Problem Solving (PS)/Response to Intervention (Rtl)
+Previously Problem Solving (PS)/Response to Intervention (RtI)

 The Leon County School District is committed to the implementation of a multi-tiered system of supports to integrate and align efforts to improve educational outcomes and meet the educational needs of all students.
-The district provides high quality intervention matched to student needs and level of performance to inform instructional decisions, including decisions regarding promotion, acceleration, retention, and remediation.
-A Multi-Tiered System of Supports (MTSS) is a term used to describe an evidence-based model of schooling that uses data-based problem solving to integrate academic and behavioral instruction and intervention.
-The integrated instruction and intervention is delivered to students in varying intensities (multiple tiers) based on student need.
+The district provides high quality interventions matched to student needs and uses learning rate and level of performance to inform instructional decisions, including decisions regarding promotion, acceleration, retention, and remediation.
+A Multi-Tiered System of Supports (MTSS) is a term used to describe an evidence-based model of schooling that uses data-based problem solving to integrate academic and behavioral instruction and interventions.
+The integrated instruction and interventions are delivered to students in varying intensities (multiple tiers) based on student need.
 "Need-driven" decision-making seeks to ensure that district resources reach the appropriate students (schools) at the appropriate levels to accelerate the performance of ALL students to achieve and/or exceed proficiency.